-Screening take place at The Mary Kay McNeill Early Learning Center.
+Screening appointments take place at The Mary Kay McNeill Early Learning Center.
 The Early Learning Center is located at 817 N Main Street in downtown Antioch.
 You can park in the large parking lot.
-Please enter the main entrance doors.
-The main doors are in the southwest corner of the building.
+Please enter through the main entrance doors, located at the southwest corner of the building.
 From the large parking lot, you will walk on the sidewalk between the school and the Antioch Museum to get to the main office doors.
 There will be a buzzer at the door for you to push to have the door unlocked.
 The district has determined, for student safety, everyone entering the building needs to enter through the office.
-All adults will need a picture ID with them.
+All adults will need a picture ID.
 Your appointment will last about an hour.
 After your appointment, you can sign out with staff in the screening portable and exit right from there to the parking lot.

 Special Education Evaluations:

-A special education evaluation is completed after a special education screening if that screening indicated a concern in an area of development.
-The purpose of a special education evaluation is to determine whether or not a child is eligible to receive services (speech/language, academic support, motor, etc.) within the school setting.
-If a student is found eligible for services, the ECAT team and family will develop an Individualized Education Program (IEP) that outlines service minutes, goals, accommodations/supports, and placement options.
+A special education evaluation is completed if the special education screening indicated a concern in one or more areas of development.
+The purpose of a special education evaluation is to determine a child's eligibility to receive services (speech/language, academic support, motor, etc.) within the school setting.
+If a student is found eligible, the ECAT team and family will develop an Individualized Education Program (IEP) that outlines service minutes, goals, accommodations/supports, and placement options.
 Placement options might include:

 - No Placement (there are no special education concerns)

 - Itinerant Services (there are special education concerns only in the area of speech/language)